-It’s not unusual to hear the metal pipes in your home plumbing make loud banging noises when you turn off the water intakes.
-Unfortunately, this sound, commonly referred to as “water hammer,” isn’t just annoying.
-Water hammer is potentially dangerous and could hurt your plumbing system.
+It’s not unusual to hear the metal pipes in your home plumbing make loud banging noises when an appliance draws water or you turn off a faucet.
+Unfortunately, this sound, commonly referred to as “water hammer,” isn’t just annoying – it could damage your plumbing system.
 Referred to in technical circles as hydraulic shock, water hammer is the result of water stopping or changing direction very quickly.
-When this happens, a shock wave goes through your pipes, forcing your pipes to move, shake, and bang together.
+When this happens, a shock wave goes through your pipes, causing them to move, shake, and bang together.

-Water hammer can damage and wear away at pipe joints and valves over time.
+Water hammer damage can wear away at pipe joints and valves over time.
 Worn out pipes may burst, start leaking, or detach from their connections.
-If your shockwave happens because of high water pressure, it can also pose a physical risk.
+If your surge occurs because of high water pressure, it might also pose a physical risk.
 High water pressure can physically harm people who don’t expect a shower that’s too hot or too forceful.

-There are a number of ways you can fix water hammer.
+There are a number of ways you can fix water hammer and stop water pipes from banging every time you use your faucet.
 We’ll list the most commonly used and effective solutions.

 - Securing loose pipes.
-If your pipes aren’t secured well, even mild water hammer could force them to bang and shake.
-Securing them is the easiest, most cost effective way to address the problem.
-Tighten loose pipe straps or hangers, wrap segments of pipe in pipe insulation to act as shock absorbers, or install additional straps or hangers to secure the pipes at studs or joists.
+If your pipes aren’t secured, even mild water hammer could force them to bang and shake.
+Securing loose pipes is the easiest and most cost effective way to address the problem.
+Tighten loose pipe straps or hangers, wrap segments of pipe in pipe insulation to act as shock absorbers, or install additional straps or hangers to secure your pipes at the stud or joist.
 This solution won’t fix extreme cases, but it will help prevent damage from mild cases.

 - Install an air chamber.
-Water hammer happens when water suddenly stops inside a pipe and creates a shockwave of force.
+Water hammer happens when flowing water suddenly stops inside a pipe.
 The water slams against the pipe valves that just closed and creates a shockwave that travels back through the pipe.
 If you install an alternate route for water to rebound after the valve closes, then that water won’t slam into the valve wall.
 An air chamber is a short section of vertical pipe installed near potentially-problematic valves.
-It gives water and excess force a place to go when you close the valves.
-A professional can retrofit plumbing with pipe air chambers quickly and easily.
+It gives water and excess force a place to go when you close your valves.
+A professional plumber can retrofit plumbing with pipe air chambers quickly and easily.

 Leaving small plumbing problems alone only leads to more significant plumbing problems down the line.
-If you have water hammer or a related issue, give Mike Diamond a call.
-We’ll send someone else to diagnose and fix your issue as quickly and efficiently as possible.
+If you’re wondering how to stop banging in your water pipes, give Mike Diamond a call.
+Treating that water hammer sound and the damage it may be causing is a win for you and your home’s plumbing.
+We’ll send one of our technicians to diagnose and fix your issue as quickly and efficiently as possible.